Research Paper By Marie Camille Toulenonde

 Invite the coachee to think about his/her self expectations achieving this goal or doing that.
 Try to make him think about how realistic and achievable they are.
 Is there a way to lower them (without decreasing his/her self esteem)?
 Do not expect perfection; it is impossible to be perfect in every aspect of life.
 Even those who are exceptional in some areas of life are likely struggling in others.

-Fortunately, we are all novice in some areas.
+Fortunately, we are all novices in some areas.
 We can trust that it’s okay not to be perfect.
-When breaking out of our comfort zone and starting something new, we are expanding our own possibilities.
-When we successfully complete something that is out of our confidence zone, we are building confidence in ourselves.
+When breaking out of our comfort zone and starting something new, we are expanding our possibilities.
+When we complete something that is out of our confidence zone, we are building confidence in ourselves.

 - How do you expect to do such a thing?